H. W. “Buzz” Bernard is a best-selling, award-winning novelist.

 Buzz is a past president of the Southeastern Writers Association as well as a member of Military Writers Society of America, International Thriller Writers, and Atlanta Writers Club.

-He and his special needs adult grandson live in Roswell, Georgia, along a fuzzy Shih Tzu, Stormy, who doesn’t live up to his name.
+He and his wife Barbara live in Kennewick, Washington, along with their fuzzy Shih Tzu, Stormy, who doesn’t live up to his name.